A conference for finding purpose

 Optional activities during the festival include a book signing, a historical boat tour of Lake Junaluska aboard the Cherokee IV pontoon boat (additional charge) and a screening of “Yeshua/Jesus: Exploring the Jewish Roots of Jesus.”
 This 85-minute video uncovers some wonderful truths about the character, background and personality of Jesus which have been overlooked by much of the church.
 Your spiritual understanding and insight into the Bible and the world in which Jesus lived and ministered will be enriched and enlarged.

-The Full Festival Package will include:
+Full Festival Package

 - Festival worship, plenary sessions, workshops and entertainment